pchemguy/spec-kit/templates/constitution.md

 ### I. Project Evolution Context Must Be Explicit And Machine-Readable

-The repository MUST maintain a project-level context document (next to this `constitution.md`) as:
+The repository MUST maintain a project-level context document next to this `constitution.md` as:

 - [progress.md](progress.md)

-This document serves as the authoritative summary of project evolution and implemented feature history.
+This document is the authoritative summary of implemented project evolution and feature history.
+It MUST:

-#### Role of `progress.md`

-`progress.md` MUST:

 - provide a chronological record of implemented features;
-- map each feature to its specification, plan, and task artifacts;
+- map each feature to its specification and related delivery artifacts;
-- summarize implemented behavior and scope at a level sufficient for agent context initialization;
+- summarize implemented behavior and scope at a level sufficient for agent context initialization; and
-- distinguish between completed, deprecated, and superseded features (NO track in-progress entries);
 - enable deterministic reconstruction of project state without relying on conversation context.

-#### Relationship to Constitution

-- The constitution defines **invariants and rules**.
-- `progress.md` defines **current state and evolution history**.
-- Both documents MUST be loaded together for agent initialization.

-The constitution MUST NOT be modified to reflect routine feature evolution.
-Such changes MUST be recorded in `progress.md` instead.

-#### Required Structure

-Each feature entry in `progress.md` MUST follow a standardized structure:

-- feature title
-- feature short name
-- branch name
-- spec directory
-- milestone prefix
-- status (`completed`, `deprecated`, or `superseded`)
-- completion date
-- summary (3–6 line description of implemented capabilities and behavioral scope)
-- references to spec, plan, research, data-model, contracts directory, tasks, and, if used, issue mapping

-#### Lifecycle Rules

-- `progress.md` MUST be created if missing.
-- Every feature tracked through the agentic workflow MUST have exactly one canonical entry in `progress.md`.
-- As part of feature completion, a `progress.md` entry MUST be created and finalized with:
-    - status set to `completed`
-    - summary reflecting implemented behavior
-    - all required artifact references present
-- Once the feature is closed (i.e., implementation completed and workflow finalized), updates MAY modify the existing entry only for:
-    - factual corrections
-    - allowed status transitions (e.g., deprecated, superseded)
-- "BROWNFIELD SUMMARY" entries MAY be used to establish baseline state when no prior history exists or when out-of-band changes occurred.
+Every feature tracked through the governed agentic workflow MUST have exactly one canonical entry in `progress.md`.
+Existing feature entries MUST remain stable historical records except for factual corrections and allowed status transitions. `BROWNFIELD SUMMARY` entries MAY be used to establish baseline state when no prior governed history exists or when out-of-band changes must be reconciled.

-#### Enforcement

-- Task lists (tasks.md) MUST include a task to update `progress.md`.
-- Implementation MUST update `progress.md` as part of feature completion.
-- Reviewers MUST reject completion if `progress.md` is missing or inconsistent with implemented artifacts.

 Rationale: agentic workflows require a stable, compact, and explicit project state representation.
 Without a canonical evolution log, agents reconstruct context heuristically, leading to drift, inconsistency, and loss of traceability.